 Single use trails are open to, and typically designed for, use by only one type of user.
-For example, many trails in the Portland parks system are open only to pedestrians.
+For example, many trails in the Portland Parks & Recreation system are open only to pedestrians.
 Single use trails:

-- Concentrate users to fewer trails. - Can provide specific experiences desired by off-road cyclists (e.g. flow trails, downhill trails) and alleviate these pressures on the traditional shared use trails. - Can require more extensive trail systems to fully meet the needs of multiple user types. - Can limit conflicts between users.
+- Concentrate users to fewer trails. - Can provide targeted experiences (e.g. flow, high-speed, or skills trails) and alleviate these pressures on the traditional shared use trails. - Can require more extensive trail systems to fully meet the needs of multiple user types. - Can limit conflicts between users.